-Competitor and law school names may not appear anywhere on the brief.
+Competitor and law school names should not appear anywhere on the brief.
 Each team's assigned team number must appear in the lower right-hand corner of the brief cover page.
 DO NOT include the team's competitor names or law school on the cover page.
 Briefs must not be signed or in any way identify a team's school or its members.
-Failure to comply with the anonymity procedure outlined in this section will result in a seven (7) point deduction from the Competitor's brief submission total score.
+Failure to comply with the anonymity procedure outlined in this section will result in a five-point deduction from the team's brief submission total score.

+2.4 Affirmation

-- 2.4 Affirmation.
-Competitors must certify that they prepared their brief in accordance with these rules and that it represents the competitors' work alone without assistance.
-A signed Affirmation certifying compliance with these Rules must be submitted as a separate
+Competitors must certify that they have prepared their brief in accordance with these rules and that it represents the competitors' work alone.
+A signed affirmation certifying compliance with these rules must be submitted as a separate PDF document in the email serving the brief.
+The Affirmation form is attached on page fifteen of this document and will be emailed to each team before the brief's due date.
+Failure to submit the Affirmation form in accordance with this section will result in a ten-point deduction from the Competitor's brief submission total score.

+2.5 No Revisions

+Once a team has submitted their brief, no revisions may be made thereafter.

+2.6 Brief Grading

-PDF document in the email serving the brief.
-The Affirmation form is attached on page fifteen (15) of this document and will be emailed to each team on December 18th, 2023.
-Failure to submit the Affirmation form in accordance with this section will result in a ten (10) point deduction from the Competitor's brief submission total score. - 2.5 No Revisions.
-Once a team submits its brief, it may not thereafter be revised. - 2.6 Brief Grading.
-All properly submitted briefs will be blind-graded by either current third-year law student members of Cardozo's Moot Court Honor Society, professors or practitioners.
+All properly submitted briefs will be blind-graded by current third-year law student members of Cardozo's Moot Court Honor Society

-2.7 Transcript of the Record
+2.7 Transcript of the Record 2.7.1 Problem Clarifications

-2.7.1 Problem Clarifications.
-Any questions or clarifications regarding the Transcript of the Record must be submitted via email to:
+Any questions or clarifications regarding the transcript of the record must be submitted via email to fameiplcompetition@gmail.com by 11:59P.M.
+EST on February 9, 2025.

-eteman@law.cardozo.yu.edu and cc'ing both: fameiplcompetition@gmail.com\and cardozomootcourt@gmail.com by 5:00 P.M.
-EST on February 6, 2024.
 Clarifications will be issued by the Problem Editors at the ultimate discretion of the Cardozo FAME Center Intellectual Property Law Moot Court Competition Editor and Editors-in-Chief.
-All responses to clarifications will be sent via email to all registered competitors via the respective email addresses used to register each respective team at no later than 8:00 P.M.
-EST on February 9, 2024.
+All responses to clarifications will be sent via email to all registered competitors via the respective email addresses used to register each respective team at no later than 9:00A.M.
+EST on February 10, 2025.

-2.7.2 Authorities; Frozen Record.
-The Problem is frozen in time as of December 31, 2023.
+2.7.2 Authorities; Frozen Record

+The problem is frozen in time as of December 31, 2024.
 No cases or materials published, issued, or decided after that time may be cited in the brief or in oral arguments.
-Any questions regarding this rule will be treated as Problem Clarifications.
+Any questions regarding this rule will be treated as problem clarifications.
 Therefore, any questions regarding this rule (2.7.2) should be submitted pursuant to rule 2.7.1 herein.